-Linehan went to his hearing three blocks away, where he and other attorneys minutes later heard the blast.
 The next day, he said, he saw composite drawings of two suspects on a television at his office and told his secretary that the one resembling McVeigh "looks familiar."

 That night at his home in Edmond, Okla., "for some reason, over and over in my head that yellow vehicle starts playing over and over," he said.
-"I don't know why."He called the FBI and gave them his story.
+"I don't know why."
+He called the FBI and gave them his story over the telephone.

-The next day, when he saw film of the Mercury at the arrest site on I-35, "I jumped up and I pointed at the screen in front of the kids and I'm yelling, 'That's the car!
-That's the car!' "
+The next day, when he saw television film of the Mercury at the arrest site on I-35, "I jumped up and I pointed at the screen in front of the kids and I'm yelling, 'That's the car!
+That's the car.'